dhemery/.dotfiles/README.md

 ## Setup

+1. Clone this repository to `~/.dotfiles/shared`:

+    ```
+    mkdir ~/.dotfiles
+    git clone git@github.com:dhemery/.dotfiles .dotfiles/shared
+    ```

+1. Add local configuration files to `~/.dotfiles/local` as desired.
-These are the standard configuration files I set up.
+1. Create the standard configuration files that delegate to my shared and local configuration files.

-I don't keep these files under version control, which means I have to add them on each computer.
+### The Standard "Delegating" Configuration Files

-See the `./setup` folder in this repo for the content that I start with.
+See the `./setup` folder in this repo for the content that I start with for these files.

 `~/.zshenv`
 : Sets up a few key shell variables,